Clinical Application Fields

 You can search for the following signs on your own just to test if you are in depression or not:

-- Feeling really unhappy, desperate, pathetic, depressed and so sorry
+- Feeling really unhappy, desperate, pathetic, depressed and guilty

 - Feeling tired and exhausted for most of the time, feeling as if you have no strength

 - Finding difficult to do the smallest things

 - Finding no pleasure in what you used to do previously